A data essay

 the agent is given a vector-retrieval tool over the same corpus

-instead of the Falsafa eight.
+instead of the Falsafa tools.
 When that lands, the eval explorer

 at /eval shows both rows side by side, per